ngolebiewski/Met-Super-Guesser/readme.md

 You guess the artist that made the artwork.

--It works by randomly choosing one of those three departments (image and artist heavy).
+- It works by randomly choosing one of those three departments (image and artist heavy).
 They usually run for 13 correct guesses before switching to a new one.
 Or just refresh the browser.
--Then through getting all the artwork ids, it randomly selects 4 and makes sure there's actually an image associated with it.
+- Then through getting all the artwork ids, it randomly selects 4 and makes sure there's actually an image associated with it.
--Why 4?
+- Why 4?
 To get real "wrong answers" to post along with the correct one.
--Next up randomly sorting those 4 choices with an algorithm I researched called the Fisher Yates Algorithm -Then you get to make your guess.
+- Next up randomly sorting those 4 choices with an algorithm I researched called the *Fisher Yates Algorithm*
+- Then you get to make your guess.

 I'm just excited to see some of the 500,000 objects in the collection take up a full screen, whether it be a watercolor painting from the 1800s of hills in North Wales, a photo that Neil Armstrong took while on the moon, or an oil painting by Rembrandt.